awsdocs/amazon-lex-developer-guide/doc_source/howitworks-manage-prompts.md

 ![\[A response card in Facebook Messenger.\]](http://docs.aws.amazon.com/lex/latest/dg/images/resp-fb-exampleA.png)

 To customize the content of a response card, you can refer to session attributes\.
 At runtime, Amazon Lex substitutes these references with appropriate values from the session attributes\.
 For more information, see [Setting Session Attributes](context-mgmt.md#context-mgmt-session-attribs)\.
-For an example, see [Example: Using a Response Card](ex-resp-card.md)\.
+For an example, see [Using a Response Card](ex-resp-card.md)\.

 ### Generating Response Cards Dynamically<a name="msg-prompts-resp-card-dynamic"></a>